The Alignment Archive

 Realizing there was a hidden curriculum can create grief.
 You may look back and see how many times you were taught to wait while others were taught to move.

-You cannot rebuild an operating system you are still pretending you were given.
+You cannot rebuild an operating system you were never taught you were missing.

 Structural literacy does not make a person manipulative.
 It makes them harder to manipulate.